AF, MF, VF, SAF.

 The solutions are actually all in the Contax manual!
-But bits and pieces of crucial info are scatteed on odd pages.
+Just hard to find.
+Bits and pieces of crucial info are scattered on odd pages.
 Further, the siren song of automation probably keeps a lot of folks from ever reading the Contax manual (here’s a Leica advantage, all right — you need to know at least a little bit about what you’re doing before you start.
 The manual struggle of just loading a camera like the M7 keeps most three year olds at bay).

 Here's What to Do: